-A simulation of the collapse of a 50 solar mass gas clou across, eventually forming a cluster of about 50 stars (E
+A simulation of the collapse of a 50 solar mass gas cloud, 1 light-year across, eventually forming a cluster of about 50 stars (Bate et al. 2002)

-Matthew Bate University of Exeter Inside each disk, the central region collapses fastest, and begins to heat up: the cloud is collapsing from the inside.
+Matthew Bate University of Exeter

+Inside each disk, the central region collapses fastest, and begins to heat up: the cloud is collapsing from the inside.
 As the density increases, the cloud becomes opaque, trapping the heat within the cloud.
-This then causes both the temperature and pressure to rise rapidly.
-The collapsing cloud is now a protostar, surrounded by a disk of gas.
+This then causes both the temperature and pressure to rise a disk of gas.